IngDeiver/react-tdd-practice/README.md

 - **When writen** text into input text of tittle, this should content the value. :heavy_check_mark:
 - **When clicked** the button what added a new task the input text title should be cleaned. :heavy_check_mark:
-- **When clicked** the button what update should show form for edit and have the value to edit. xx- **When clicked** the button what added a new task the DOM should content the new task added. xx- **When clicked** the button what delete a task the DOM not should content the task removed. xx- **When clicked** the button what update a task the DOM should have the new values and not have old values.
+- **When clicked** the button what update should show form for edit and have the value to edit.

 ### Redux
 - **When added** a new task should dispatch add task thunk action. :heavy_check_mark: